recoskyler/Paws/README.md

 # Paws

+## THIS IS AN ABANDONED PROJECT, TRY AT YOUR OWN RISK

 A simple FTP file server explorer, and a backup tool you can use to backup your files/folders to a specific FTP server.
 You can stream video files on VLC player (if installed already) without having to download them.
 It is basically [FileZilla](https://filezilla-project.org/), but simpler, and with more user-friendly UI.

 ## Disclaimer